Robert Ouko (politician): Public Inquiry

 In October 1990, President Moi appointed a public inquiry into the case chaired by Justice Evans Gicheru.
 The inquiry was terminated by Moi in November 1991 at a point when Troon was being cross-examined on the grounds that he needed to return to the UK.
 He did not return to Kenya.
 The Gicheru Commission did not produce a final report.

-Following the disbanding of the Gicheru Commission and the onset of the Kenyan police investigation, ten government officials, including Energy Minister Nicholas Biwott and head of internal security Hezekiah Oyugi, were detained for questioning in relation to the murder.
+Following the disbanding of the Gicheru Commission and the onset of the Kenyan police investigation, ten government officials were detained and questioned in relation to the investigation, including head of internal security Hezekiah Oyugi, Energy Minister Nicholas Biwott, Jonah Anguka, a District Commissioner from Nakuru and others.
 Nicholas Biwott was released after two weeks in the absence of "any evidence to support the allegations".

-Jonah Anguka, a District Commissioner from Nakuru, was tried for Ouko's murder in 1992 and acquitted, with the crime remaining unsolved.
+Jonah Anguka, was tried for Ouko's murder in 1992 and acquitted, with the crime remaining unsolved.
 Anguka later fled into exile in the United States, saying he feared for his life.
 He has since published a book, "Absolute Power," denying his involvement in the Ouko Murder.
 We lost a young lawyer Advocate Masime who was part of this inquiry.

 Parliamentary Select Committee

 In March 2003 the newly elected government of Mwai Kibaki opened a new investigation into Ouko's death to be conducted by a parliamentary select committee.
 During the course of the committee's deliberations several members of parliament publicly condemned the manner of its proceedings.
-Some left the committee and along with others who remained declared that they would not endorse its findings.
+Six members of the committee (Paul Muite, Mirugi Kariukim, Dr Abdulahi Ali, Njoki S. Ndung’u and Otieno Kajwang) resigned during its hearings, and four others left to take up other appointments.
 Domenico Airaghi and Marianne Briner-Mattern agreed to testify on condition that they would not be cross-examined (something they had avoided during Troon's investigation, the Public Inquiry and the further investigation by the Kenyan police) and Nicholas Biwott was not allowed to call witnesses on his behalf or cross-examine or address other witnesses.

 The Select Committee, however, did not complete its work.
 It was disbanded in 2005 on the grounds of 'interference' in its deliberations just as Nicholas Biwott was beginning his testimony to it.
 The (incomplete) report of the 'Select Committee Investigating Circumstances Leading to the Death of the Late Dr. The Hon.
 Robert John Ouko, EGH, MP' was never debated in the Kenyan House of Assembly, or put to a vote.